Chapter 29 BWV 56 Ich will den Kreuzstab gerne tragen

 It is probable that the final chorale was sung with only one singer to a part.
 Only three additional musicians would have been called upon at this as the bass soloist would have sung the lowest line.
 Musically this is the most interesting and demanding of the four parts, the descending scale under the fifth phrase reaching down through nearly two octaves.
 Possibly this is a further symbol of the final journey into a safe haven or anchorage.

 The combination of three and four-bar phrases gives this chorale an unworldly sense of spaciousness where time has little relevance.
 The text calls upon Sleep′s companion, Death, to lead us into this sheltered harbour where he is seen as a friend rather than an enemy.
-The dread of earthly demise, so graphically portrayed in other of Bach′s great works has no place here because Death marks the conclusion of mortal struggles, appropriately completing our most difficult voyage.
+The dread of earthly demise, so graphically portrayed in other of Bach′s great works has no place here because Death marks the conclusion of our mortal struggles, appropriately completing the most difficult part of our voyage.

 Nevertheless, the sense of those natural human sentiments of loss and bereavement are never fully absent from Bach′s depictions of Death and the impending afterlife.
 He had, one recalls, endured them more than most in his lifetime.